Critical set for surface diffeomorphisms revisited: Critical points for mildly dissipative diffeomorphisms of the disk. Proof of theorem

-To prove the last claim of the lemma (about the finiteness of periodic point satisfying that such only one center unstable branch is contained in $\La^u$), first we prove that their periods are uniformly bounded.
-That is immediate for periodic points that are either are (semi)attracting or contained in a normally hyperbolic arcs.
-For the other, by theorem \ref{PS2-1} any pair of periodic points with large period and close enough are homoclinically related, but this implies that given three periodic points sufficiently close, it follows that the local stable manifold of one of them, named $q$, intersects the unstable branch of another that is contained in $\La^u$ and so by the classical inclination lemma it follows that the unstable of $q$ is contained in $\La^u$, a contradiction.
+To prove the last claim of the lemma (about the finiteness of periodic points satisfying that only one center-unstable branch is contained in $\La^u$), first we prove that their periods are uniformly bounded.
+That is immediate for periodic points that are either (semi)attracting or contained in a normally hyperbolic arc.
+For the remaining periodic points, by proposition \ref{PS2-1} any pair of periodic points with large period and close enough are homoclinically related, but this implies that given three periodic points sufficiently close, it follows that the local stable manifold of one of them, named $q$, intersects the unstable branch of another that is contained in $\La^u$ and so by the classical inclination lemma it follows that the unstable of $q$ is contained in $\La^u$, a contradiction.
 So, if there are infinitely many periodic points, given that their periods are uniformly bounded, one can regroup them into a finite number of normally periodic arcs that are contained in $\La^u.$ \end{proof}

 The next remark is a simple observation that follows immediately from the dynamics of fixed points in the dissipative context.